NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 1. It starts off by clicking on the **Clear filters** button to remove any persisting filters
 2. It then selects the screening status option that matches the supplied status
-3. If provided, the code paremeter is used to fill the appropriate code filter field
+3. If provided, the code parameter is used to fill the appropriate code filter field
-4. If provided, the gp practice code paremeter is used to fill the gp practice in ccg filter field
+4. If provided, the GP practice code parameter is used to fill the GP Practice in CCG filter field
 5. It then clicks the search button

 ### Check clear filters button works